Title: Data Withholding and Platform Architecture: Obstruction of Procedural Transparency under FADP

 - Increased risk of delay and cost: The absence of proper documentation complicates the conciliation and any potential litigation stages, as essential facts are only accessible to the respondent.

 - Ethical and reputational concern: Nexo’s platform design allows it to control all post-liquidation narrative and evidence.
-That power imbalance makes it impossible for harmed users to challenge what occurred, creating the appearance, if not the fact, of record suppression.
+That power imbalance makes it impossible for harmed users to challenge what occurred, resulting in a one-sided evidentiary environment where Nexo AG retains exclusive access to the very data necessary for lawful contestation, thus raising the appearance of procedural suppression and undermining the rule-of-law presumption of fair contestability.

 Statement of Intent